Ingemark/pbxis/README.md

 `agentComplete`: contains summary info on the just-completed agent call.
 Details: unique ID of the call (string), talk time in seconds (integer), hold time in seconds (integer), path to the recorded call on the server (string).

 `originateFailed`: when an `originate-call` request failed.
 Detail: ID of the request, as previously returned by `originate-call`.

+`newTicket`: after a new event sink function is registered, it receives a ticket it can use later to reconnect in the case of a failure.

 ## Examples